 Our electricity production in Russia is based entirely on fossil fuels, mainly on natural gas.
-Our new plant units in Russia are based on gas turbine technology, which represents the best available technology in natural gas combustion.
-Including Russia, about 64% of our electricity production is carbon dioxide-free.
+Our new plant units in Russia are based on gas turbine technology, which represents the best available technology in natural gas combustion.62% (2015: 64%) of our total electricity production was carbon dioxide-free.

 Climate-benign products and services

 We offer our customers a range of energy products and services to help them improve their energy efficiency and reduce their carbon footprint: